MicrosoftDocs/azure-ai-docs/articles/machine-learning/prompt-flow/how-to-integrate-with-llm-app-devops.md

 ---

+### Create an evaluation flow run

 # [Azure CLI](#tab/cli)

-Prepare the `run_evaluation.yml` to define the config for this evaluation flow run in cloud.
+Prepare the *run_evaluation.yml* to define the configuration for this evaluation flow run in the cloud.

 ```yaml
 $schema: https://azuremlschemas.azureedge.net/promptflow/latest/Run.schema.json